Diplomatic aid efforts ramp up for ‘strangled’ Gaza as regional conflict fears grow | KRDO

 In over a week of bombardment, Israeli airstrikes have killed least 2,670 people in Gaza, including hundreds of children, according to the Palestinian Health Ministry, which accused the Israeli military of “direct targeting of medical staff and their families.”

-Frantic calls to open humanitarian corridors into Gaza have grown in urgency and number in recent days, with United Nations Secretary-General Antonio Guterres, Pope Francis and several nations and international aid agencies now among them.
+Frantic calls to open humanitarian corridors into Gaza have grown in urgency and number in recent days, with UN Secretary-General Antonio Guterres, Pope Francis and several nations and international aid agencies among them.

+UN Human Rights Office spokesperson Ravina Shamdasani said “mammoth diplomatic efforts” are underway with Guterres and many member states “exercising what leverage they can.”

+“We are looking at potentially thousands of deaths if this aid doesn’t get through,” Shamdasani told CNN.

-President Herzog said Sunday he was meeting again with US Secretary of State Antony Blinken to discuss establishing a humanitarian corridor but further plans to execute such a corridor would need to include “Israeli cabinet and government under Prime Minister (Benjamin) Netanyahu and the new national unity emergency government.”
+Israeli President Herzog said Sunday he was meeting again with US Secretary of State Antony Blinken to discuss establishing a humanitarian corridor but further plans to execute such a route would need to include “Israeli cabinet and government under Prime Minister (Benjamin) Netanyahu and the new national unity emergency government.”

-The top US diplomat has been visiting Israel and neighboring countries this week meeting with various regional leaders.
+The top US diplomat has been visiting Israel and neighboring countries in recent days, meeting with various regional leaders.

-On Sunday Blinken promised the Rafa border crossing – the only entrypoint into Gaza that Israel does not control – “will be open” and that the US was working with the UN, Egypt, Israel and others to coordinate aid efforts.
+On Sunday Blinken promised the Rafah border crossing “will be open” and that the US was working with the UN, Egypt, Israel and others to coordinate aid efforts.

 China’s top diplomat Wang Yi accused Israel over the weekend of going “beyond the scope of self-defense.”
 China’s Middle East envoy Zhai Jun said he would visit the region this week.

-Aid has been piling up on the Egyptian side of Rafa crossing but so far, the crossing appears to remain nonfunctional; Egypt says that airstrikes on the Gaza side have made roads inoperable, and Jordan has said it is seeking assurance that aid convoys will not be targeted by Israeli warplanes.
+Aid has been piling up on the Egyptian side of the Rafah crossing but so far, the facility appears to remain nonfunctional; Egypt says that airstrikes on the Gaza side have made roads inoperable, and Jordan has said it is seeking assurance that aid convoys will not be targeted by Israeli warplanes.

 Israeli ambassador to the United States Michael Herzog told CNN Israel is in the process of creating a humanitarian zone in Gaza that would be able “to host hundreds of thousands of people,” but the spokesperson for the UN Secretary-General, Stéphane Dujarric, said he could not confirm whether the UN is working with the Israeli government to establish such a zone.